 At 9:00 am, our Adult Sunday School hour begins with a time of prayer requests and corporate prayer.
 We follow that with a lesson surveying the individual books in the Old Testament–generally, one book every two Sundays or so.
 We want to have a solid overview of the period from creation to about four hundred years before the birth of Jesus Christ, which is noted at the beginning of the New Testament.
-Lamentations is the next book on the list.
+Jonah is the next book on the list.
 Come and join us!

 For those who have preschoolers to children in the third grade, we do provide opportunities for them to learn a Bible memory verse, a Bible song, and a Bible story & lesson appropriate for their level of understanding.
 We do, however, believe that parents should reinforce biblical instruction learned on Sunday with their children during weekly family devotions.
 Therefore, they should strive to include their school-age children with them in the various Sunday services.
 They can thus begin to teach them, by precept and example, to respectfully attend to public worship in the presence of God and actively listen to God’s Word as it is explained.
 We believe this strengthens families when worked at together under God’s grace.